ar37-rs/xow64-wine/README.md

 # Xow64-Wine
 Wine-wow64-staging + box64 presetuped for termux-glibc (aarch64)

-with minimal dependencies as needed (install only what's needed)
+with minimal dependencies as possible and install only what needed.

 # Current status:
 Wine version: 10.2-156-gd17225a89cf (staging)